Ralph200607/Take-Home-Exercises-Jan-2025/Exercise1/README.md

 Your task is to generate a set of simple data types to represent the primary objects for managing trains.

 For this exercise, place all the required data types in the namespace `TrainSystem` and ensure that the classes are `public`.
-Create your project as a **Class Library** (.NET Core 8).
-You have been supplied a Unit Tests project that will inform you if your work will meet specifications. **Ensure you follow the given class diagrams for the Unit Tests to work.**
+Create your project as a Class Library (.NET Core 6).
+Each class will represent an item (Engine, RailCar (**Exercise 2**), or Train (**Exercise 2**)).
+Certain characteristics of each item are set and cannot be altered.
+You will need to read the specifications carefully to determine the access levels for item characteristics.
+You will need to use the supplied unit tests for this exercise to demonstrate your objects can hold appropriate data.

 ### General Validation Rules